 To use a cliché, there is some serious stuff going down.
 My tin foil hat is rattling itself as it sits on the shelf, and I am at full-time alert waiting for the next shoe to drop.
 Because of that, I chose to lighten things up today.
 Stay tuned for more of our regular programming on Wednesday!

 Enjoy your next adventure through common sense and thoughtful preparation!

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: This is a great knife that is currently priced at $8.73 with free shopping.
-Not only that, it is ranked as the #1 best seller at Amazon in both the camping and hunting knives categories.
-The reviews raved about this knife so I bought one, used it, and and can recommend it.
+Tac Force TF-705BK Tactical Assisted Opening Folding Knife 4.5-Inch Closed: The reviews raved about this knife so I bought one, used it, and can recommend it.